EoinOKelly/Eoin-O-Kelly/ReadMe.md

-I am 18 Years Old
+I am 19 Years Old
-Currently in my 1st year of Immersive Software Engineering UL I can use python
+Currently in my 1st year of Immersive Software Engineering UL I can use python and Java